 Income figures are intended as a guide only.

-Although ergonomists generally work office hours, 9am to 5pm, Monday to Friday, overtime and weekend or shift work may be required depending on the employer and the project.
+Although ergonomists generally work office hours, Monday to Friday, you may be required to do overtime, weekend or shift work, depending on the employer and the project.

 What to expect

 - Working environments can differ enormously.
-However, the work often involves a combination of office or laboratory-based activities and field work/externally-based tasks.
+However, the work often involves a combination of office or laboratory-based activities and field work or externally-based tasks.

-- Self-employment/freelance work is possible for those with experience in a specific area.
+- Self-employment and freelance work is possible if you have experience in a specific area.

 - There are opportunities in the field to undertake individual research.
 This usually involves liaising with other freelance ergonomists.

-- Jobs are available in most areas of the UK but geographic mobility may help secure promotion.
+- Jobs are available in most areas of the UK but geographic mobility may help you to secure promotion.

 - The work can be stressful because of the demands of the clients and professionals in other fields.

-- The role often involves interacting with a range of people within a team of professionals and/or working with clients or with individuals in the process of assessing workplace issues.
+- The role often involves interacting with a variety of people within a team of professionals and/or working with clients or with individuals in the process of assessing workplace issues.

 - The amount of travel within a working day, absence from home at night and overseas work or travel varies according to the focus of the role.